Glitchfiend/BiomesOPlenty/README.md

 -----------------

-We've partnered with CreeperHost, and will be launching an official Glitchfiend server soon, with all of our mods installed.
-It won't be happening until they're updated to 1.9, but feel free to use this promo code when ordering a server of your own!
+We've partnered with **CreeperHost**, and will be launching an **official Glitchfiend server** soon, with all of our mods installed.
+It won't be happening until they're updated to 1.9, but feel free to use this **promo code** when ordering a server of your own!

 <p align="center"><img src="http://i.imgur.com/rjmyjrV.png"></p>